Our Admissions Policy

-Due to a number of families moving out of the area we currently have a few vacancies in some of our classes higher up the school.
+From time to time, due to a number of families moving out of the area we have a few vacancies in some of our classes higher up the school.
 If you would like to apply for a place for your child please contact the School Office on 0208 883 6540 or email us at firstname.lastname@example.org.

 If you are starting further up the school, please click here for more information.